 A Free Consultation

-At Regan Zambri Long PLLC, we have decades of experience helping clients recover multimillion-dollar settlements and verdicts after serious slip and fall accidents.
-As a result, our DC personal injury lawyers can offer answers if you need to know what to do next.
+At Regan Zambri Long PLLC, we have decades of experience helping clients recover multimillion-dollar settlements and verdicts after slip and fall accidents.
+As a result, our DC personal injury lawyers can offer answers if you need to know what to do after a slip and fall accident.

-Although a dangerous condition may cause a slip and fall accident, most are preventable when property owners maintain a safe environment.
+Although various dangerous conditions may cause slip and fall accidents, most are preventable when property owners maintain a safe environment.

 Wet Surfaces

-Restaurants, grocery stores, and other businesses should always clean up puddles, spills, or other wet surfaces that could cause slippery floors.
-At the very least, warning signs should be placed around the area to indicate the wet floor or surfaces for customers.
+Restaurants, grocery stores, and other businesses should always clean up puddles, spills, or other wet surfaces.
+At the very least, warning signs should be placed around the area to indicate the wet surfaces for customers.

 Uneven Walkways

 In some cases, parking lots and other areas may have severely uneven surfaces that create tripping hazards.
-Property owners must maintain walkways and paths on their land, while the city or other government agency is typically responsible for public sidewalks.
+Private property owners must maintain walkways and paths on their land, while the city or other government agency is typically responsible for public sidewalks.

 Clutter